staycuriouspk/data_science/install/installation.md

 ### macOS

 1. Visit the official Miniconda website: https://docs.conda.io/en/latest/miniconda.html
-2. Download the Miniconda installer for macOS.
+2. Download the Miniconda installer for macOS that matches your Mac's processor (M1/M2 or Intel), also ensure that the installer name ends with 'pkg'.
 3. Run the installer and follow the on-screen instructions.
 4. (Optional) During the installation process, you can choose to add Miniconda to your system's PATH environment variable.
 This will allow you to use conda commands from any directory in your terminal.
 5. After the installation is complete, you may need to restart your terminal for the changes to take effect.